julienw/article-keyboardevent/article-keyboard-event.md

 As for numbers, the top digit bar yields values like `'Digit1'`, while the numeric pad yields values like `'Numpad1'`.

-Unfortunately it's implemented only in Blink and Firefox so far.
+Unfortunately it's implemented only in Blink and Firefox so far, but Safari support is coming soon.

 ### Cross-browser controls